Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Preliminaries and Notation

 Once coordinates, defined below, $x$ and $y$, with letters in normal style type, have been chosen for $\bfx$ and $\bfy$, we can express the corresponding objects: $f(x)$ for the value of $\bff$ at the point $\bfx$, $h(x)$ for $\bfh(\bfx)$, $P(x)$ for $\bfP(\bfx)$, etc.

 The writing of the system in (\ref{eqn:Plant1}) and of the observer in (\ref{eqn:GeodesicObserverVectorField}) with the state, the output, and the functions in bold style means that the coordinates used therein play no role, namely, the expression of both the plant and the observer dynamics are coordinate free.
-However, the use of normal style type for $\kunbf_E$ and $\wpunbf$ in the observer (\ref{eqn:GeodesicObserverVectorField}), and for $d$ in the definition of $\cursive{O}$ in \eqref{eqn:Basin} and in \eqref{LP63} is to indicate that a change of coordinates in $\RRgeq$ is not allowed, i.e., these are scalar invariant functions taking values from $\RRgeq$.
+However, the use of normal style type for $\kunbf_E$ and $\wpunbf$ in the observer (\ref{eqn:GeodesicObserverVectorField}), and for $d$ in \eqref{eqn:Basin} and in \eqref{LP63} is to indicate that a change of coordinates in $\RRgeq$ is not allowed, i.e., these are scalar invariant functions taking values \startmodif in \stopmodif $\RRgeq$.